 Taiwan reports Chinese military activity near its territory

-Taipei, July 30 (IANS) Taiwan's Ministry of National Defence (MND) has said that 11 Chinese military aircraft and six naval vessels were detected operating near Taiwan until 6 am (local time) on Wednesday.
+Taipei, Aug 6 (IANS) Taiwan's Ministry of National Defence (MND) said on Wednesday that 16 Chinese military aircraft, six naval vessels, and one official ship were detected operating around Taiwan until 6 am (local time) on Wednesday.

-According to Taiwan's MND, 10 out of 11 sorties of the People's Liberation Army (PLA) crossed the median line of the Taiwan Strait and entered Taiwan's southwestern Air Defence Identification Zone (ADIZ).
-In response to China's military action, Taiwan's armed forces monitored the situation and deployed aircraft, naval vessels, and coastal-based systems.
+According to Taiwan's MND, eight out of 16 People's Liberation Army (PLA) aircraft crossed the median line and entered Taiwan's northern and eastern Air Defence Identification Zone (ADIZ).
+In response to Chinese military activity, Taiwan's armed forces monitored the situation and deployed aircraft, naval vessels, and a coastal-based missile system.

-"11 sorties of PLA aircraft and 6 PLAN vessels operating around Taiwan were detected up until 6 a.m.
+"16 sorties of PLA aircraft, 6 PLAN vessels and 1 official ship operating around Taiwan were detected up until 6 a.m.
 (UTC+8) today.
-10 out of 11 sorties crossed the median line and entered Taiwan’s southwestern ADIZ.
-We have monitored the situation and responded accordingly," Taiwan's MND posted on X.
+8 out of 16 sorties crossed the median line and entered Taiwan’s northern and eastern ADIZ.
+We have monitored the situation and responded," the MND posted on X.

-"3 sorties of PLA aircraft and 6 PLAN vessels operating around Taiwan were detected up until 6 a.m.
+In a post on X, the MND wrote: "12 sorties of PLA aircraft, 5 PLAN vessels and 1 official ship operating around Taiwan were detected up until 6 a.m.
 (UTC+8) today.
-1 out of 3 sorties crossed the median line and entered Taiwan’s southwestern ADIZ.
-We have monitored the situation and responded accordingly," it said in a post on X.
+8 out of 12 sorties crossed the median line and entered Taiwan’s northern and eastern ADIZ.
+We have monitored the situation and responded."

-Similarly, the MND on Monday reported that four Chinese military aircraft and 10 naval vessels were around Taiwan.
-According to the statement, all four sorties crossed the median line of the Taiwan Strait and entered Taiwan's southwestern Air Defence Identification Zone.
+Similarly, on Monday, the MND stated that five Chinese military aircraft, six naval vessels and one official ship were spotted operating near Taiwan.
+According to it, four out of five sorties crossed the median line and entered Taiwan's northern Air Defence Identification Zone (ADIZ).

+"5 sorties of PLA aircraft, 6 PLAN vessels and 1 official ship operating around Taiwan were detected up until 6 a.m.
+(UTC+8) today.
+4 out of 5 sorties crossed the median line and entered Taiwan’s northern ADIZ.
+We have monitored the situation and responded," it said in a statement shared on X.

-Taiwan, officially the Republic of China (ROC), governed independently since 1949, continues to face threats from China, which claims the self-ruled island as part of its territory under the "One China" principle and insists on its reunification with Beijing.
+Taiwan, officially the Republic of China (ROC), continues to be governed independently since 1949.
+However, Taiwan continues to face threats from China, which claims the self-ruled island as part of its territory under the "One China" principle, insists on its reunification with Beijing.
 Despite China's efforts, Taiwan, backed by strong public support, continues to assert its sovereignty and respond to China's incursions.

 Disclaimer: This story has not been edited by the Sakshi Post team and is auto-generated from syndicated feed.